rafaelmartinsdacosta/english-course/03-products-services/01-working-with-words.md

 5. It's a **very** user-friendly site.
 6. The accommodations was **pretty** good value, too.

-## Work with a partner.
+## 8 - Work with a partner.
 Which sentences in 7 would describe products and services that you use?

+Words
+- original
+- popular
+- good value
+- helpful
+- reliable
+- high-quality
+- user-friendly
+- high-tech

+Phrases
 - Slack: It's an **extremely** **reliable** service
-- iPhone has a very user-friendly
+- iPhone has a very **user-friendly** operational system
+- Correios is **very** **popular** to send packages
+- Cloud services from AWS are **extremely** **reliable**
+- Hering has some **popular** clothes with **good value**

+## 9 - Work with a partner.
+Recommend a company, shop or product you know well.
+1. Make a list of words from this section to describe the company, shop or product.
+    - Netflix
+      - Good value
+      - Reliable
+      - User-friendly
+      - Original
+      - Pioneer (as a streaming platform)
+2. Use your list to recommend it to your partner.
+Explain *why* your statements are true.
+    - Netflix is a good value as a streaming platform with an extensive list of films, series, and documentaries and a user-friendly interface.
+Original as a streaming platform it was a pioneer in your segment and has great films produced and delivered by its own Netflix.
+With an excellent monthly value, it has a title for the whole family.

+*Example:* It offers a very reliable service.
+The products always arrive on time and they never make a mistake.